AI-Agent-Hub/mcp-marketplace/tools/README.md

-# MCP Marketplace Tools Schema Collection
+# MCP Marketplace MCP Tools Schema Collection

-This folder is intended to host the realtime tools schema from Open MCP Servers from Marketplace.
+This folder is intended to host 5000+ MCP Servers' realtime tools schema from Open MCP Servers from Marketplace.
-The data file should follow the format {server_name}.json file.
+The data file should follow the format /{ownername}_{reponame}/{server_name}.json file.
 And each line in each json file represent the schema of each tool

 ### Data Format